typelevel/squants/shared/src/main/scala/squants2/README.md

 User code would then need to replace `import squants.*` with `import squants.double.*`, which should minimize required code changes.

-This could be validated by applying the existing 1.x suite (or some subset of it) to that shadow package.
+This could be validated by applying the existing 1.x test suite (or some subset of it) to that shadow package.